4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 RUN pnpm install --frozen-lockfile

-It's just one line — ENV CI=true — but without it, the Docker build silently stalls, which made it very time-consuming to identify the cause.
+It's just one line of ENV CI=true, but without it, the Docker build silently stops, which made it time-consuming to identify the cause.

 CI (GitHub Actions) Fixes